cmu-delphi/delphi-epidata/docs/api/quidel.md

 {: .important }
 > This metric reflects the average testing volume per device, not the positivity rate.

+For further details on data processing, lag, and limitations, please refer to the [main endpoint documentation regarding Quidel data](covidcast-signals/quidel.md).

 ## The API